 - Repairs: While damaged porcelain veneers must be replaced, it is often possible to fix damaged composite bonding.
-Depending on the nature of the damage, Dr. Austin or Dr. Galloway may be able to polish out surface stains or add new bonding material to fix a chip or crack.
+Depending on the nature of the damage, Dr. Galloway or Dr. Galloway may be able to polish out surface stains or add new bonding material to fix a chip or crack.

 - Breakage: While porcelain veneers can last for years if you are careful to avoid chewing ice or breaking hard nuts with them, composite bonding resin is not as strong as your natural teeth.
 You must be very careful to avoid chipping the resin through such common habits as biting your fingernails or chewing on pens.

 - Natural Lifespan: Even when they are well cared for, composite bonds often fail within 15 years.
 This is shorter than the average lifespan for crowns or porcelain veneers, although replacement is easy and relatively inexpensive.

 - Staining: Composite bonding is more prone to staining than porcelain veneers.
 During the first 48 hours, avoid coffee, smoking, red wine, and other stain producers.
 After that, brush your teeth as soon as possible after consuming foods that are likely to stain.

 Which type of restoration to choose is a highly personal matter.
 The doctors at Family Dental Care of Bellevue will spend the time that you need reviewing your options and helping you make the best informed choice for you.